zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

 * "Child Zone" - The name of the zone to be tested.
 It must be a [valid domain name].
 * "Undelegated Data" - Optional data.
-If included it must consist of a set of at least one [valid name server name] and for each name server name an optional set of at least one [valid IP address].
+If included it must consist of a set of at least one [valid name server name] and for each name server name a set of zero or more [valid IP addresses][valid IP address].

 ## Summary